Amtala: Infrastructure

 According to the District Census Handbook 2011, Amtala covered an area of 1.53 km2.
 Among the civic amenities, it had 22 km roads with both open and covered drains.
 The protected water supply involved over-head tank.
 It had 200 domestic electric connections, 1,500 commercial connections and 100 road light points.
 Among the medical facilities it had 2 charitable hospitals/ nursing homes and 2 medicine shops.
 Among the educational facilities it had were 6 primary schools, the nearest middle, secondary and senior secondary schools at Pallishree 1 km away, the nearest general degree college at Vidyanagar 5 km away.
 It had 4 recognised shorthand, typewriting and vocational training institutes, 1 non-formal education centre (Sarba Siksha Abhiyan).
 Among the social, recreational and cultural facilities, it had 1 public library.
 Three important commodities it produced were dry flowers, plywood and brush.
-It had branches of 9 nationalised banks, 6 private commercial banks, 1 co-operative bank and 1 non-agricultural credit society.
+It had branches of 10 nationalised banks, 9 private commercial banks, 1 co-operative bank and 1 non-agricultural credit society.

 Transport

-Amtala is on the National Highway 12.